 Yael Gaffney: In July this year I visited Rotorua, and I also wasn't keen on paying a fortune to visit a "thermal park" (which apparently have timed geysers anyway).
 Kuirau Park which is right in the centre of town is free to visit and has boiling mud pools for you to marvel at!

 The kids might really enjoy the luge in Rotorua - I know I did!!
-It's a bit like go-karting. http://www.skylineskyrides.co.nz/ about 7 years ago
+It's a bit like go-karting. http://www.skylineskyrides.co.nz/ over 7 years ago